TechwriterSSchmidt/Bring_Em_Home/README.md

 # Bring Em Home 🧭

-A GPS navigation device to guide Emelie back to her starting location when lost on hikes.
+A GPS navigation device to guide Emilie back to her starting location when lost on hikes.

 ## Overview